steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 [s]   view(response)    View response in a browser
 ```

-Then, **$view(response)** first to verify that the target website is can be read by Scrapy.
-For example, if the website is rendered with JavaScript, it may not work well and you should find more documentation for that.
+Then, **$view(response)** first to verify your target websites can be read by Scrapy.
+For example, if the website is rendered with JavaScript, it may not work well and you should [find more documentation][Scrapy] for that.

 With [Rust notification website], there was no problem because it is just a normal static website.